solorey/dev-brute-force/README.md

 # dev-brute-force
-Brute force find the original source img from deviantart
+Brute force find the original source img from deviantart from a pre url.